Policy last updated

 Schools are required to implement the and report on student learning against the achievement standards set out in the curriculum.
 In order to meet the student reporting requirements for the implementation of the languages curriculum, the department recommends schools provide a language program that is primarily aimed at developing proficiency in the target language, taught by a qualified teacher of the language, and delivered for a minimum of 150 minutes per week, spread as evenly as possible across the week.

 Cultural awareness programs cannot replace language programs as they do not develop student proficiency in the target language.
 These programs tend to focus on developing cultural awareness (for example, teaching the target culture in English through games, dance, food) and teach limited vocabulary and language structures.

-Online language programs provided by language tutors, including overseas based tutors who do not have VIT registration, are not recognised as an acceptable language education program by the Department, the Victorian Curriculum and Assessment Authority (VCAA) and the VRQA.
+Online language programs provided by language tutors, including overseas based tutors who do not have VIT registration, are not recognised as an acceptable language education program by the department, the Victorian Curriculum and Assessment Authority (VCAA) and the VRQA.
+Refer to .

 Schools with such programs are advised to develop a plan with clear and feasible timelines to meet the abovementioned minimum recommendations.

 Over 20 languages are taught in mainstream government primary and secondary schools, with Chinese (Mandarin), Italian, Japanese, Indonesian, French, Auslan, Spanish and German the most studied languages.
 For information on the types of languages programs in schools and methods for teaching, refer to .

 The Victorian Government also supports language provision in over 50 languages outside school hours through the Victorian School of Languages and Community Language Schools, to enable children to learn or maintain their mother tongue or heritage language and culture.